 It is incumbent upon the clinician to use appropriate terminology demonstrating awareness and sensitivity to the client.
 Clinicians proactively remain educated and up to date with terms that are still evolving and thus tend to become outdated and/or offensive.
 Clinicians ask the client's names and pronouns for presentation at work, at home, and in social situations.
 At present, many insurance forms and data collection forms still have underlying gender-binary bias.
 Familiarity with terminology is an important way of allowing the client to self-identify.
 Terminology changes, and it varies from person to person; thus, clinicians use it in a manner that is appropriate, respectful, and sensitive.
 Please see HRC-Glossary of Terms, PFLAG Glossary of Terms and ASHA’s resource on Supporting and Working with Transgender and Gender-Diverse Individuals

 Some individuals who seek and receive medical services have a diagnosis of Gender Dysphoria (Diagnostic and Statistical Manual of Mental Disorders, 5th ed.
 [DSM-V]; American Psychiatric Association, 2013).
 It is not in the scope of practice for an SLP to diagnose a client with gender dysphoria.
 In order to receive the diagnosis of Gender Dysphoria, one must meet a list of criteria indicated in the DSM-5 (American Psychiatric Association, 2013).

 Physical adjustments may need to be made to facilities.
 These modifications may include

 Inclusive intake and case history forms are necessary.
 Clients may use more than one name and/or pronoun across a variety of settings, socially, or at work.
 It is important to ask for the name to be used if submitting for reimbursement to a third-party payer.
 It can be triggering for clients to say this name aloud.
 Using this name may be triggering.
 Clinicians may ask client/patient/student to verify the name by writing it down and asking for a yes/no verification as opposed to saying it aloud.
 Provide forms regarding pronoun use and gender identity to all clients, regardless of the service that they seek, in order to ensure inclusiveness.

-See Supporting and Working with Transgender and Gender-Diverse Individuals, Self-Relfection: Gender Inclusivity [PDF], and ASHA's Practice Portal page on Cultural Competence for more information.
+See Supporting and Working with Transgender and Gender-Diverse Individuals, Self-Relfection: Gender Inclusivity [PDF], and ASHA's Practice Portal page on Cultural Responsiveness for more information.